dotco/Rebuilder/README.md

 follow a specific naming convention and directory structure for autoloading purposes.

+## Existing Modules ##
+The following modules currently exist and are shipped with Rebuilder:

+* JSMin - A modified PHP port of php-jsmin that works with Rebuilder
+* CSSTidy - A modified version of php-css-tidy that works with Rebuilder
+* Gzip - A custom module to generate gzipped files with the extension .gz.ext
+* S3 - A modified version of amazon-s3-php-class that works with Rebuilder and Gzip module
+* Bundler - A wrapper around JSMin and CSSTidy for creating asset "bundles".
+Includes a command line binary for "bundling" assets as well as a client side script for including bundles on your frontend.

+Below is a rundown of the modules and their configuration parameters.

+### JSMin ###
+JSMin is a module for combining (merging) a set of JS files into a singular file.
+It has handling build in for attempted retrieval of remote HTTP files (i.e. Google hosted jQuery).
+JSMin also handles minification of Javascript files.
+It also has handling built in which will skip minification of files that have `min.` in their filename.
+This is necessary to avoid double minification.
+JSMin has the following configuration settings:

+* **basepath** - The full base path to the public directory of the files on the server.
+Gets concatted with relative filepaths below.
+* **files** - An array of the relative paths to the files to be merged.
+Must be in order.
+* **output_file** - The relative path to the output file where the CSS files get merged.

+### CSSTidy ###
+CSSTidy is a module for combining (merging) a set of CSS files into a singular file.
+CSSTidy also handles compression of the CSS into one line or one rule per line.

+CSSTidy has the following configuration settings:

+* **basepath** - The full base path to the public directory of the files on the server.
+Gets concatted with relative filepaths below.
+* **multi_line** - Whether to combine the files on a single line (max compression), or one rule per line.
+* **files** - An array of the relative paths to the files to be merged.
+Must be in order.
+* **output_file** - The relative path to the output file where the CSS files get merged.

+### Gzip ###
+Gzip is a module for gzipping media assets as a new file.
+It's tightly coupled with the S3 module in that the S3 module automatically handles setting the proper headers on gzipped files with the extension .gz.ext.
+This ensures that you properly serve gzipped files from S3.

+### Amazon S3 ###
+S3 is a module for adding media assets to your Amazon S3 account.
+It has configurable options for buckets, filename prefixing (making them look like a directory structure), gzipping, and more.

+### Bundler ###
+Bundler is just plain awesome.
+It combines all of the above modules into a package deal.
+You can create asset/media "bundles" and serve them via the included client side script, where it takes care of the gruntwork for determining if you want to serve up individual files, combined files, compressed files, gzipped files, files from S3, or any number of combinations...
+It's quite powerful.

+* **bundles** - A multi-dimensional array in the format `'bundlename' => array('js' => array('requires' => array(), 'files' => array()), 'css' => array('requires' => array(), 'files' => array()))`
+* **csstidy** - An array of CSSTidy configuration options
+* **gzip** - An array of Gzip configuration options
+* **jsmin** - An array of JSMin configuration options
+* **s3** - An array of S3 configuration options

+For all intent purposes, you can initialize bundler pulling configuration options from each of the modules to prevent duplicating config options.

 ## Module Conventions ##

 The conventions you must follow when creating or porting modules for usage with